-NEW YORK: Nike, Dove and AT&T were among the big winners at the 2012 Jay Chiat Awards for Strategic Excellence
+NEW YORK: Nike, Dove and AT&T were among the big winners at the 2012 Jay Chiat Awards for Strategic Excellence, held last night.

 The annual competition, run by advertising industry body the 4A's, seek to recognise "brilliant strategic thinking" across ten categories, ranging from social media to research innovation.